Picky Eating Advice For Parents Of Picky Eaters

 If you eat a healthy and balanced diet, your kids may be more likely to do the same.
 You can teach kids and set a good example by trying different foods, eating healthily for your needs, and putting away your food when you’re full.

-When it’s more than picky eating
+When it’s more than just picky eating in your child

 If you suspect that your child is displaying more than just picky eating, there are other possibilities you might consider.